ROCm/amdsmi/docs/reference/amdsmi-py-api.md

 #### stop

-Description: Any resources used by event notification for the the given device will be freed with this function.
+Description: Any resources used by event notification for the given device will be freed with this function.
 This can be used explicitly or automatically using `with` statement, like in the examples below.
 This should be called either manually or automatically for every created AmdSmiEventReader object.

 Input parameters: `None`